bjlkeng/bjlkeng.github.io/posts/a-variational-autoencoder-on-the-svnh-dataset/index.rst

 styles, colours that are sampled just from our generator network!
 It's even more surprising that the network was able to learn "complex" images, ones where there are multiple digits in the picture.
+**BK** *: The updated images are blurrier than this one, although you can definitely make out all the numbers still.
+The entire SVHN dataset is much harder!
+Check out the notebook for the updated images.*

 Next, let's try some analogies where we run a image from our original dataset through the entire VAE network and see some "analogies".
 These analogies are